MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 }
 ```
 ##### Description:
-Contains the requested financial statistics or parameterized views into the database.
+Contains the requested financial statistics or subsets (views) of the database tables and their records.

-`statsOpt` provides a collection of metrics about services consumed and provided.
+`statsOpt` provides a collection of metrics on services consumed and provided.
 The current span of the tracked data
 is since the start of the still running Node.
 Later on, we'd like to change it to all-time values.

 `totalUnpaidAndPendingPayableGwei` is the number of Gwei we believe we owe to other Nodes and that those other Nodes